daaaaaaavid/daaaaaaavid/README.md

 ## Hi there :smile:

-I am a first-year master's student in NTHU :star::boom: major in CS  :computer::computer:
+I am a first-year master's student in NTHU :star::boom: <br>
+major in CS  :computer::computer:

 ## Here are some projects I have done